 Will I have pain relief / anaesthetic?

-You will be have a local anaesthetic to numb the area.
+You will be given a local anaesthetic to numb the area.
 You will be asked to lie on your side with your knees tucked up to your chest.
 You will be helped to get into the right position for the doctors to get the best sample.
 A needle is passed through your skin into your bone marrow.
 A tiny sample of the bone and bone marrow is then taken.

 After the test

 You may be asked to lie on your back for 10–15 minutes to stop any possible bleeding.
 A small plaster is put on the area, which might feel tender and sore for a few days afterwards.

 About 20-30 minutes.

 Any side-effects are mild and should clear up quickly.
 For example:

 - Bleeding: Where the needle goes in.
 If the bleeding is heavy, tell the hospital.